thirstycode/Raspi-output-catcher/README.md

 -	04:49:05 PM 16 06 --> some error with posting having username disha.patani.updates
 -	04:48:29 PM 16 06 --> some error with posting having username tamannaah.143
 -	04:47:59 PM 16 06 --> some error with posting having username angelinajolie143
--	04:46:59 PM 16 06 --> some error with posting having username priyanka.chopra143
--	04:46:06 PM 16 06 --> some error with posting having username urvashirautela26
+-	04:46:59 PM 16 06 --> some error with posting having username priyanka.cho-	04:46-	04:46:06 PM 16 06 --> some error with posting having username urvashirautela26
 -	01:20:58 PM 16 06 --> some error with posting having username disha.patani.updates
 -	01:19:41 PM 16 06 --> some error with posting having username tamannaah.143
 -	01:19:36 PM 16 06 --> some error with posting having username realshrutihaasan